hello-robot/stretch_ai/README.md

 *Why all this complexity?* We run a set of ROS2 nodes based on the [HomeRobot](https://github.com/facebookresearch/home-robot) and [OK-Robot](https://ok-robot.github.io/) codebases for mobile manipulation and localization.
 In particular, this allows us to use [Nav2](https://docs.nav2.org/), a very well-tested ROS2 navigation stack, for localization, which makes it easier to build complex applications.
 You do not need to understand ROS2 to use this stack.

-*Option 1: Install Stretch AI in Base Python Environment.* To install in the base python environment, you need to make sure build tools are up to date:
+##### Option 1: Install Stretch AI in Base Python Environment

+To install in the base python environment, you need to make sure build tools are up to date:

 ```bash
 conda deactivate  # only if you are in a conda environment